 The first thing to note about the Belmond Cadogan is that this is a place with history.
 The building was constructed in 1887 and played home to actress and socialite Lillie Langtry, as well as Oscar Wilde, who was famously arrested on site.
 Now a luxury hotel, there has been no rewriting of its past.
 Rather, Belmond has celebrated its history, so much so that the room where Oscar Wilde was arrested is now not just a bedroom but part of the Royal Suite.
 There’s also Oscar, the Swarovski-crystalled peacock in the private dining room – a tribute to Mr Wilde – and the Prince of Wales’ feathers in Lillie Langtry’s original dining room.

-Last year, the hotel – owned by Cadogan and managed by Belmond – underwent a significant renovation.
+In 2019, the hotel – owned by Cadogan and managed by Belmond – underwent a significant renovation.
 Amenities from a spa to a bar were added, but the design stays true to its Queen Anne style – original features can be found in the floral mosaic floor design and wooden panelling in the entrance.
 Literature plays a key role in the aesthetic and sentiment – libraries have been curated in the bedrooms, thanks to local bookseller John Sandoe Books, and there is a striking sculpture made from 600 books in the lobby.

 Two interior design firms, Russell Sage Studios and GA group, were consulted, resulting in a hotel that is warm, yet contemporary and sleek.
 It is glossy but not stark and inviting but also airy, from the second you enter the lobby.